Siddington, All Saints Church

 The church interior is a delightful mix of old and new.
-The highlight is a carved 14th century screen, topped with a peculiar rood ornament in the form of corn dollies.
-These corn dollies remind us of the popular harvest destival each October, when the church is filled to overflowing with thousands of corn dollies.
+The highlight is a carved 14th-century screen, topped with a peculiar rood ornament in the form of corn dollies.
+These corn dollies remind us of the popular harvest festival each October, when the church is filled to overflowing with thousands of corn dollies.

 Canadian aviator graves

 In the churchyard are two simple white crosses commemorating a pair of Canadian airmen who died at Thorneycroft Hall in 1918 when their light aircraft struck a flagpole and crashed.
 The story goes that the two airmen, stationed at Shawbury, Shropshire, had to make a forced landing at the hall a few months earlier.

 They did this successfully and made friends with the Bickerton family who owned the Hall.
 The airmen took to making regular training flights to Thorneycroft, where they would land, have lunch with the Bickertons, and return to their base.

 When the two Canadians received orders to go to the Front in France, they made one final trip to Thorneycroft Hall to tell the Bickertons that they would not be visiting in future.
 While attempting to land, a wingtip caught a support stay on a flagpole, and the plane crashed.
 Lt Alex MacGillivray died that day, while Lt Claude Watchorn died the following day.

 Their simple graves were erected near the Bickerton family tombs in the churchyard.
 A pair of oak trees were planted on the crash site (one still stands).
 Also in the churchyard is a medieval preaching cross.

 The unusual west bell turret is worth noticing - it houses a bell specially cast in 1588 to sound the alarm if the Spanish Armada proved successful.
 As history tells us, the Armada failed, and the tenor bell was instead rung to celebrate English victory.